-This shows your furnace couldn’t correct its pressure switch before launching.
-As a reaction, your system will not run for your safety.
+This shows your furnace couldn’t adjust its pressure switch before launching.
+As a reaction, your system will not run for safety reasons.

-Repairing or replacing this part is better left to the professionals at Service Experts Heating & Air Conditioning in Gainesville.
+Repairing or replacing this part is best left to the professionals at Service Experts Heating & Air Conditioning in Gainesville.
 Our NATE-certified technicians are among the elite in the industry.
-They’re well-prepared to work on all of your heating needs, including clearing a furnace error.
+They’re well-equipped to work on all of your heating needs, including clearing a furnace error.

-We want you to be completely satisfied with our quality furnace repair in Gainesville.
+We want you to be absolutely satisfied with our quality furnace repair in Gainesville.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 How a Pressure Switch Works

-This part plays a prominent duty as your furnace prepares to warm your home.
+This part plays a prominent duty as your furnace prepares to heat your home.

 Here’s what goes on after your thermostat’s call for heat: